The prayer was offered by the Chaplain, Reverend Mercy Hobbs, followed by the Pledge

 Also MR. PRESIDENT:

-The Committee on State Affairs respectfully reports that it has had under consideration the
+The Committee on Appropriations respectfully reports that it has had under consideration HB 1089 which was deferred to the 41st Legislative Day.

 Also MR. PRESIDENT: